-The second season of Selling Sunset on Netflix is full of romance for most of the cast members.
+The third season of Selling Sunset on Netflix is full of romance for most of the cast members.
 But for one cast member, it’s full of heartache.
-Chrishell Stause’s divorce from actor Justin Hartley is one of the main storylines playing out in season two, which Stause told Entertainment Tonight Canada in a recent interview is “friggin’ awkward.”
+Chrishell Stause’s divorce from actor Justin Hartley is one of the main storylines playing out in season three, which Stause told Entertainment Tonight Canada in a recent interview is “friggin’ awkward.”

 Here’s what you need to know about their marriage, divorce, and how everything plays out in season two of the reality show.